 Visual 2019 with .NET Core 3.1 was used for the demonstrations in this course.

-So what is Azure App Service?
-I guess it could be simply and crudely described as a cloud-based web hosting service, but if you’ve had any experience with hosting a web site at a traditional Internet service provider you’ll soon realize it’s so much more.
-In a traditional hosting scenario that is analogous to hosting on a virtual machine, you get the machine that is loaded with a web server and that is pretty much it.
-You need to figure out how to get your code onto the server, whether that is by FTP or file copy, and for it to be correctly served up.
-Any logging over and above web server logs you will need to implement yourself.
+So, what is Azure App Service?
+I guess it could be simply and crudely described as a cloud-based web hosting service, but if you've had any experience with hosting a web site at a traditional Internet service provider, you'll soon realize it's so much more.
+In a traditional hosting scenario that is analogous to hosting on a virtual machine, you get the machine loaded with a web server, and that is pretty much it.
+You need to figure out how to get your code onto the server, whether that is by FTP or file copy, and get it served up correctly.
+Any logging over and above web server logs, you will need to implement yourself.
 You will have to set up any associated database servers and their connections.
-If your web app receives more traffic than expected and you need to upgrade the server then you will have to redeploy to a new environment with more capacity.
-This is a headache at the very least and can result in unwanted downtime.
+If your web app receives more traffic than expected and you need to upgrade the server, then you will have to redeploy to a new environment with more capacity.
+This process is a headache at the very least and can result in unwanted downtime.

 Hallam is a software architect with over 20 years experience across a wide range of industries.
 He began his software career as a Delphi/Interbase disciple but changed his allegiance to Microsoft with its deep and broad ecosystem.
 While Hallam has designed and crafted custom software utilizing web, mobile and desktop technologies, good quality reliable data is the key to a successful solution.
 The challenge of quickly turning data into useful information for digestion by humans and machines has led Hallam to specialize in database design and process automation.
 Showing customers how leverage new technology to change and improve their business processes is one of the key drivers keeping Hallam coming back to the keyboard.